Cn-54/python-port-scanner/README.md

 # Port Scanner

-A fast multithreaded TCP port scanner written in Python.
+a simple multithreaded tcp port scanner written in python

 ## Disclaimer
 This tool is intended for educational and authorized security testing purposes only.